maurusrv/advent-of-code/README.md

 1. Might try putting my personalized puzzle inputs on a text file.
 Then maybe also practice file access on each programming languages, but who knows when.
 2. Add programming language installation maybe.
 But I'm basically using `asdf`.
 See `.tool-versions`

+## Notes
-* Learnings are not comprehensive, only the notable things I observe at the time of practicing and current skill.
+1. Learnings are not comprehensive, only the notable things I observe at the time of practicing and current skill.
-* Go to a specific language directory to be able to run the commands properly.
+2. Go to a specific language directory to be able to run the commands properly.